Eppo-exp/sdk-test-data/package-testing/testing-api/README.md

 The Eppo SDK test data server is a bare-bones Express server which serves UFC and Bandit model data for testing SDK integrations.
 The test data server can change the data it serves to each calling SDK by mapping `sdkName` to a _Scenario_.
 A _Secenario_ is a collection of UFC data, Bandit model data, test cases and expected results all grouped together under a _label_.
 Using _Scenarios_ to test allows us to verify the caching and reloading behaviours of the SDKs.

+It does not currently support serving obfuscated configuration.

 ## Test Scenario Configuration

 The scenario configuration file, `scenarios.json` is located in the `package-test` directory of this repository and is copied into place by the `copy-test-data.sh` helper script.
 By default, the first scenario listed will be served to any _sdkName_ that has not been explicitly mapped to a scenario label.